pan93412/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, the `prefix` should be formed in the `html-selector` schema.
+In this example, the providing value of `prefix` should be formed in the `html-selector` schema.

 #### `visible`